 In order to calculate the amounts, multiply the FPL income amounts by these multiples (i.e. 138% = 1.38X).

 For the ACA, note that these amounts are based on the Modified Adjusted Gross Income (MAGI) in your household (you + spouse, if applicable).
 For more info on the ACA Premium Tax Credit, check out the instructions to IRS Form 8962 for more info.
 You’ll need to complete Form 8962 in order to claim the ACA premium tax credit.
-And for more info on the ACA, check out my ACA open enrollment article.
+And for more info on the ACA, check out my ACA open enrollment article and my breakdown of health insurance options for newly uninsured individuals.